Owhorode/Customer-Complaint-Dashboard/README.md

 # Customer Complaint Dashboard 📊

-This repository hosts the **Customer Complaint Dashboard**, a data-driven tool for visualizing and analyzing customer complaint trends.
+This is a **Customer Complaint Dashboard**, that visualizes and analyzes customer complaint trends.
 It helps organizations identify key issues, optimize service channels, and enhance customer satisfaction.
+Made with Tableau

 ## Key Features 🌟